-One of the best tools in the Project Manager’s kit is a positive, flag-waving Sponsor.
+One of the best tools in the Project Manager’s kit is the ability to keep your project sponsor satisfied.

 In fact, nothing shapes your success in quite the same way as having an engaged, switched-on Project Champion sitting in the Big Chair – leading the charge, clearing roadblocks, keeping momentum and giving your project that all-important credibility.